I am a person that usually enjoys pursuing peace with everyone. But I typically pursue peace using my voice.

 Jesus sees the “Big Picture”.
 He is most interested in our love for others because then we will pursue peace.

-Jesus’ version of love was never about opinions or judgement; it was always about the heart.
+Jesus’ version of love was never about opinions or judgment; it was always about the heart.

 He made it a point to speak in love and appeal to the heart regardless of what the outcome looked like.